wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 dynamicJSON.getsomenewvalue();
 ~~~~

-There is no need to wait for me to add that method to the class or for you to change the code in any way.
+There is no need to wait for me to add that method to the class or for you to change the code yourself in any way.

 **See Program.cs for example use.**